bulbazord/DiscordArcade/README.md

 - Gradle
 - JDA (Handled by gradle)

-Note: Replace "TOKEN" with your bot's token so that your bot can log in!
+Note: Create a file "TOKEN" containing only the token that you need for the bot to connect.